 You’re planning to launch an employee advocacy program on social media but you don’t know where to start?
 Don’t worry, we’ve compiled in this blog post key steps to make your program successful!

 Here are key steps that will help you empower your employees to help you boost your social media strategy:

 1. Identify Your Brand Ambassadors

-Your strategy will depend on your company culture, size, and organisational structure.
+Your strategy will depend on your company culture, size, and organizational structure.
 You may want to opt for the first option if your employees are not familiar yet with personal branding tactics.

 2. Set Specific and Measurable Goals

 You need to set clear goals before you actually start your employee advocacy program.

 What are your expectations, what KPIs do you want to look at to measure the success of your program?
 Do you want to empower your employees on social media to boost your content marketing strategy, increase traffic to your website, generate leads or do you expect your employees to contribute to your employer brand?